-It is easy to imagine the possible motivation for preaching everlasting punishment by the Medieval Institutional Church (Roman Catholic).
-The image being one of existence not ending.
-For sure the wicked will be punished as warned in the bible, but termination of being is itself an everlasting punishment, and, in some sense, more drastic and itself a noble motive to turn to God.
-If humans possessed native immortality, then why did God, in His mercy, take away access to the Tree of Life and expel Adam and Eve?
-It seems to prevent a state of existence separate from God who is wholly loving and good.
+It is easy to imagine the possible motivation for preaching everlasting punishment by Christian institutions (denominations).
+The image, being one of existence not ending, strikes tremendous fear in anyone and its escape, unlimited value.
+For sure the wicked will be punished as warned in the bible, but the termination of being is itself an everlasting punishment, and, in some sense, more drastic since it removes all future hope of possible change of fortune.
+If humans possessed native immortality, then why did God, in His mercy, take away access to the Tree of Life and expel Adam and Eve from The Garden of Eden?
+It seems to prevent a state of eternal and fallen existence of humans created in God’s image separate from Him who is wholly loving and good.

 Overwhelmingly, in the bible, the end of the wicked is spoken of in terms of destruction.
 It is mainly a few verses in the N.T. that some derive the doctrine of Eternal Conscious Torment (ECT).
 There are many very good refutations of ECT, such as Edward Fudge’s “The Fire that Consumes” to mention one.
+Also, it should be noted that several Early Church Fathers seemed to indicate the view of the eventual annihilation of the wicked after death.
 In this post, I focus on what many conclude to be the strongest defense of ECT, namely the philosophical formulations of Anselm picked up by Aquinas.
+Additionally, problematic verses which sound like affirmations of ECT, are addressed.

 I. Infinitely Holy God